Blogs

 Difference between SMD and COB LED Lights

-Though both SMD and COB LED lights have much in common as both come under advanced technology, still there are some differences.
+Though both SMD and COB LED lights have much in common, as both come under advanced technology, there are still some differences.

 • The COB LED chipset resembles more of a light panel, whereas SMD LED lights contain numerous tiny lights.

-• COB LED lights produce much more lumens per watt whereas SMD LED lights produce 50 to 100 lumens per watt.
+• COB LED lights produce much more lumens per wat,t whereas SMD LED lights produce 50 to 100 lumens per watt.

-• SMD LED lights to have a small heat sink.
+• SMD LED lights have a small heat sink.
 However, COB LED lights have a larger heat sink to dissipate the generated heat..

 Disadvantages